 Beyond Online MBA rankings

-The cheapest course to be included in the US rankings this year was provided by Northeastern State University at just $9,036.
+Among the cheapest programs to be included in the US rankings this year were the likes of Louisiana Tech University at $13,530 and Fitchburg State University at just $8,250.

-What is clear is that online MBAs are only going to increase in popularity.
-If you want a cheaper, more flexible MBA experience, an Online MBA could be the best option.
+While the pandemic elevated Online MBAs to new heights, as the pandemic dust settles it's clear that they're here to stay.
+If you want a cheaper, more flexible MBA experience, an Online MBA could be your best option.